-Referee Clément Turpin officiates the Europa League final in 2021 and will go to the next European Championships.
+Referee Clément Turpin officiates the Champions League final in 2022.
+He was also the referee in the Europa League final in 2021 and was present at the most recent European Championships.
 In this blog post you’ll get a look into his career, plus some great insights in his fitness routines and match preparation.

 Smallest details are crucial to reach the top